-A social story is a powerful tool to be used to help foster children understand typical reactions to UNUSUAL situations – like moving from one home and one set of parents to another.
+For foster youth, a social story is a powerful tool to help special needs and non-special needs children understand typical reactions to UNUSUAL situations – like moving from one home and one set of parents to another.
 Changing homes multiple times in early childhood is not typical in the general population, but for those involved in foster care, it is far too common.

-Key points to keep in mind when writing a Social Story for Kids in Foster Care:
+Key points when writing a Social Story for Kids in Foster Care:

 - Use words at the child’s level – a book for a 2-year-old should sound very different than one written for a 10-year-old

 - Personalize it!
-Use your kid’s names, their parents names, photos of everyone you can.
+Use your kid’s names, their foster, birth and adoptive parent’s names, photos of everyone you can.

 - Use a story structure – a beginning, middle, and end.